Code-Institute-Submissions/DennisSchenkel-PP2/README.md

 ###  Acknowledgments

 - Thanks to Gareth McGirr for providing great mentorship as part of the Code Academy course.
+- Thanks to Kay for they effort and support for solving the JSON issue and checking back with the rest of the Code Institute team.
-- Thanks to Kay and the community for awesome weekly calls and exchange.
+- Thanks the community for the awesome weekly calls and exchange.